SwinIFS: Landmark Guided Swin Transformer For Identity Preserving Face Super Resolution: Introduction

 Face super-resolution (FSR) aims to reconstruct high-resolution (HR) facial images from low-resolution (LR) inputs while preserving structural coherence and identity-specific details.
 Reliable recovery of facial features is essential for applications such as surveillance, biometrics, forensics, video conferencing, and media enhancement~\cite{wang2019deep, jiang2021deep}.
 Unlike generic super-resolution~\cite{anwar2020deep,chen2023swinfsr}, FSR benefits from the strong geometric regularity of human faces, where the spatial arrangement of key components (eyes, nose, mouth) provides valuable prior information for reconstruction.
 The LR observation process is typically modeled as

 where $I_\mathrm{HR}$ is the HR image, $I_\mathrm{LR}$ is the LR image, $k$ denotes the blur kernel, $\downarrow_{s}$ is the downsampling operator, and $\eta$ represents noise.
 In practical environments, degradation is further compounded by compression artifacts, illumination variations, and sensor noise.
-At moderate upscaling factors (e.g., $4\times$), some structural cues remain; however, at extreme scales (e.g., $8\times$; $16\times$ inputs), most identity cues are lost, rendering the reconstruction highly ill-posed.
+At moderate upscaling factors (e.g., $4\times$), some structural cues remain; however, at extreme scales (e.g., $8\times$ inputs), most identity cues are lost, rendering the reconstruction highly ill-posed.

 Early face hallucination methods relied on interpolation, example-based patch retrieval, or sparse coding~\cite{baker2000hallucinating}.
 Although pioneering, these approaches produced overly smooth results and lacked robustness to domain variation.
 The introduction of deep learning significantly advanced SR performance.
-CNN-based methods~\cite{dong2014learning,kim2016accurate,lim2017enhanced} improved texture reconstruction but remained limited by their local receptive fields, often leading to globally inconsistent facial structures.
+CNN-based methods~\cite{dong2014learning, kim2016accurate,lim2017enhanced} improved texture reconstruction but remained limited by their local receptive fields, often leading to globally inconsistent facial structures.

 Generative adversarial networks (GANs) improved perceptual realism by learning to synthesize sharper textures~\cite{ledig2017photo}.
 FSRNet~\cite{chen2018fsrnet} and Super-FAN~\cite{bulat2018superfan} demonstrated that combining GAN objectives with facial priors such as landmarks or parsing maps enhances structural alignment.
 However, GAN-based methods are susceptible to hallucinating unrealistic details and may compromise identity preservation, especially when LR inputs are highly degraded.

-Transformer architectures have recently emerged as powerful tools for image restoration due to their ability to capture long-range dependencies through self-attention~\cite{dosovitskiy2021an, vaswani2017attention}.
+Transformer architectures have recently emerged as powerful tools for image restoration due to their ability to capture long-range dependencies through self-attention \cite{dosovitskiy2021an, vaswani2017attention}.
 The Swin Transformer~\cite{liu2021swin} introduces hierarchical window-based attention, offering an effective balance of global modeling and computational efficiency.
 Despite their strengths, Transformers alone struggle when key facial cues are absent in severely degraded inputs.
 Incorporating explicit geometric priors can alleviate this ambiguity.